imagej/imagej.github.io/_pages/cookbook/t-functions.md

 For drops in intensity (e.g. TMRE plus irradiation induced mitochondrial depolarisations) the calculation is \[Frame<sub>n</sub> - Frame<sub>(n+1)</sub>\].

 Note: The plugin generates a second result stack.
-For large memory consuming stacks, run the plugin with the {% include key content='Alt' %} key down.
-If the plugin is run with the {% include key content='Alt' %} key down, the calculation is made on the original stack.
+For large memory consuming stacks, run the plugin with the {% include key key='Alt' %} key down.
+If the plugin is run with the {% include key key='Alt' %} key down, the calculation is made on the original stack.
 This plugin may also be useful to clean up time courses prior to motion tracking.

 ## Surface plotting